xubik/xubik.github.com/_posts/2013-08-27-whys-poignant-guide-to-ruby.md

 ---
 layout: post
+title: Why's Poignant Guide To Ruby
-tagline: Notes from the only guide to Ruby
+tagline: Notes from an esoteric guide to Ruby
 ---
 {% include JB/setup %}